STAT: Statistics (STAT)

 STAT 210.
 Elementary Statistics I. (3 Credits)

-An introductory statistics course without a calculus prerequisite.
-Presentation of data, frequency distributions, descriptive statistics, elementary concepts of probability, random variables, binomial and normal distributions, sampling procedures, student's t-test, linear correlation.
-Interpretation of examples of data which occur in daily life.
+Presentation of data, frequency distributions, descriptive statistics, elementary concepts of probability, random variables, binomial and normal distributions, sampling procedures, student’s t-test, linear correlation.
+Interpretation of data.
 This course cannot be taken as a mathematics elective by mathematics majors.
-Prerequisites: MATH 112 Basic Mathematics I; MATH 113 Basic Mathematics II or the equivalent 201608.
+Prerequisites: MATH 113 or MATH 120 or MATH 131.

 STAT 211.
 Elementary Statistics II.
 (3 Credits)

-Sampling of attributes, comparison of several samples, one-way analysis of variance, sign test, median test, Kruskal- Wallis test and test for randomness, simple regression analysis and Statistical software.
-Prerequisite: STAT 210 201608.
+Sampling of attributes, comparison of several samples, one-way analysis of variance, sign test, median test, Kruskal- Wallis test and test for randomness, simple regression analysis and Statistical software..
+Prerequisite: STAT 210 or equivalent.

 STAT 330.
 Probability and Statistics I. (3 Credits)

-An introductory course in probability and statistics with an elementary calculus prerequisite.
-Elementary descriptive statistics, basic probability rules, conditional probability, independence, B ayes' theorem, discrete and continuous probability distributions, probability density functions, binomial, Poisson, hypergeometric, negative binomial, geometric and normal distributions.
-Prerequisite: MATH 201 Calculus II or MATH 261 Calculus II 201608.
+Basic probability rules, conditional probability, independence, B ayes’ theorem, discrete and continuous probability distributions, probability density functions, binomial, Poisson, hypergeometric, negative binomial, geometric and normal distributions.
+Prerequisite: MATH 261.

 STAT 340.
 Probability Stat Cmptr Scienti.
 (3 Credits)